kiba/Writings/for_science/chp13_return.md

 "Perhaps you will regal us about the tales of your....adventure some time soon."

-"Believe me, there's nothing interesting, in the Chinese sense of the word that went on."
+"Believe me, there's nothing interesting, in the Chinese sense of the word that went on, aside from the initial contact."

 "Pardon?"